bdighera/PhyloPy/README.md

      Replace the current FastTree in the ./execs/ folder

   2. Clustalo can be acquired [here](http://www.clustal.org/omega/)
-     Run the following command in the working directory

-     `mv install-sh clustalo-1.2.0`
+     Select the proper binary for your system

-     replace this file in the ./execs/ folder
+     rename, and replace this file in the ./execs/ folder

+     change permissions so that it can be executed

+     Mac Users:

+     `chmod 777 clustalo-1.2.0`

      Note: These alterations will only allow mac execution of PhyloPy visualization